Andrew2077/TensorFlow-Pytorch-GPU/Readme.md

 for VSCODE
 - change kernel to environment kernel [tfgpu python3.10.8]
 - ![](img2.png)
-- it will ask for ipython and other dependencies, just all their installation and you're ready to go
+- it will ask for ipython and other dependencies, just allow all their installation and you're ready to go
 - in case if you want to to install other libraraies

 ```bash